AdobeDocs/experience-manager-screens.en/help/user-guide/smartsync.md

    ![screen_shot_2019-02-19at22643pm](assets/screen_shot_2019-02-19at22643pm.png)

-1. Click **Save** to enable the **Screens Offline Content Services** property and hence use SmartSync for AEM Screens.
+1. Select **Save** to enable the **Screens Offline Content Services** property and hence use SmartSync for AEM Screens.
-1. When you have enabled SmartSync, navigate to your project and click **Update Offline Content** *(from the action bar),* as shown in the figure below.
+1. When you have enabled SmartSync, navigate to your project and select **Update Offline Content** *(from the action bar),* as shown in the figure below.

    ![screen_shot_2019-02-25at102605am](assets/screen_shot_2019-02-25at102605am.png)